ishitamagotra/Hadoop/ITMD-521/Week-05/item-three/ReadMe.md

 11. Compile all the java files using the command: hadoop com.sun.tools.javac.Main InvalidTemp*.java
-12. Create a jar file as: jar cf itrsd.jar InvalidTemp*.class
+12. Create a jar file as: jar cf itemp.jar InvalidTemp*.class
 13. To, find the output use the command: **hadoop jar itemp.jar InvalidTemp ima/ncdc/90919293/90919293.txt output/ncdc/ 90919293/89**.This will perform a map reduce task.
 14. Final output will be displayed using the command: **hadoop fs -cat output/ncdc/90919293/89/part-r-00000**.
 It will be in percentage.